5 things to know if your business is not applying for Accreditation

 Industries such as hospitality, tourism, IT and healthcare rely heavily on the migrant workforce.
 So, if you are in a migrant-reliant industry and choose not to hire qualified migrants, you have a restricted pool of clients and might not be able to keep up with the demand for the business.

-If you were contemplating whether your business should get accredited and these five facts changed your mind, you can start by contacting us for assistance as applications open on May 23.
+If you were contemplating whether your business should get accredited and these five facts changed your mind, you can start by contacting us for assistance today.